wedgeski/MUTHURbot/README.md

 MUTHURbot supports a small set of commands including:

   * !roll   -- Roll task and stress dice
+  * !push   -- Re-rolls the previous roll with an extra Stress die (once only)
   * !roster -- Manage the current PC and monster roster
   * !init   -- Manage a simple initiative order for the current roster